 Specialty Areas

-Early experiences affect the development of brain architecture, which provides the foundation for all future learning, behavior, and health.1 The 0-5 year olds program promotes the healthy development and kindergarten readiness of children 0-5 years of age.
-We support our CASAs by offering training in early childhood milestones, preschool enrollment, staff/advocate capacity building, as well as offering community resource sharing and supportive connections.
+Early experiences affect the development of brain architecture, which provides the foundation for all future learning, behavior and health.
+The Ages 0-5 specialty area promotes the healthy development and kindergarten readiness of children 0-5 years of age.

 Adolescence is the period of developmental transition between childhood and adulthood.
-It involves changes in personality, as well as in physical, intellectual and social development.1 The Teens program promotes our CASA’s expertise by providing training in how to properly support teens in the key areas of academics, personal growth and transitional needs.
-Offerings include interactive workshops, CASA discussion groups and support from our community partners.
-Special events such as Bridge to High School, High School, College and Training school graduation, and support for High school completion and college applications will be offered.
+It involves changes in personality, as well as in physical, intellectual and social development.
+Ages 13 – 17 specialty area supports our Court Appointed Special Advocate (CASA) Volunteer’s expertise by providing training in how to properly support teens in the key areas of academics, personal growth and transitional needs.